simpleiot/simpleiot/README.md

    world.
 Thus a single server that can be quickly rebuilt as needed is adequate.

+Core features/requirements:

+1. Runs in cloud and edge instances.
+1. Configuration changes can be made at either cloud or edge and are sychronized efficiently in either directly.
+1. Efficient use of network bandwidth for edge systems as most are connected via low cost cellular plans.
+1. Rules can run in cloud or edge devices depending on action required (sending notifications or controlling outputs).
+1. System supports user authentication and grouping users and devices at multiple levels.
+1. User interface updates to changes in real time.

 Though we are focusing on smaller deployments initially, there is no reason Simple IoT can't scale to large systems by swapping out the internal database for MongoDB/Dgraph/InfluxDB/etc.